Own-Data-Privateer/hoardy/README.md

   - **delete some of the duplicated files**;

+  similarly to what [`fdupes`](https://github.com/adrianlopezroche/fdupes) and [`jdupes`](https://codeberg.org/jbruchon/jdupes) do, but `hoardy` **[won't loose your files, won't loose extended file attributes, won't leave your filesystem in an inconsistent state in case of power failure, is much faster on large inputs, can used even if you have more files than you have RAM to store their metadata, can be run incrementally without degrading the quality of results, ...](#fdupes-and-jdupes)**;

-- **verify actual filesystem contents against file metadata and/or hashes previously recorded in its databases**.
+- **verify actual filesystem contents against file metadata and/or hashes previously recorded in its databases**;

+  which is similar to what [`RHash`](https://github.com/rhash/RHash) can do, but [`hoardy` is faster on large databases of file records, can verify file metadata, and slightly more convenient to use, but, also, at the moment, `hoardy` only computes and checks `SHA256` hash digests and nothing else](#rhash).

 See the ["Alternatives" section](#alternatives) for more info.